psu-epl/psu-epl.github.com/doc/equip/printer/UM2/index.md

 # About this Machine

 The Ultimaker 2 3D printer is for printing solid 3D models from (.stl) digital files.
 It has a print bed size of 22.3 cm × 22.3 cm × 20.5 cm.
-It prints only in PLA (Polyactic Acid) filament.
+It prints only in PLA (PolyLactic Acid) filament.

 # Before you start!
 [Read the 3D Printing Guide before you start](/doc/equip/printer/3D-Printing-Checklist)!